Welcome to the Orca Boats family of wooden kayaks

 We will custom design a kayak for you.
 We have adapted many of our designs to increase length, beam, deck height or profile.
 We can start with one of our current designs or begin from scratch to meet your needs and design displacement.
-To discuss having a boat built for you, you can view basic Pricing and Contact Us.
+To discuss having a boat built for you, you can Contact Us.
+For sample pricing click Here

 “Kayaks are a very personal craft therefore each boat that I build is custom fit to you.
 You tell me your preferences, needs and desires for how the kayak should look, and then I design and build it specifically for you”.